 - Discusses the urgency of addressing greenhouse gas emissions from food and agriculture in order to meet climate goals.

-- David L Katz, Plant-Based Diets for Reversing Disease and Saving the Planet: Past, Present, and Future, Advances in Nutrition, Volume 10, Issue Supplement_4, November 2019, Pages S304–S307
+- Katz, David.
+Plant-Based Diets for Reversing Disease and Saving the Planet: Past, Present, and Future, Advances in Nutrition, Volume 10, Issue Supplement_4, November 2019, Pages S304–S307

 - The evidence is strong, consistent, and compelling that a diet of predominantly, or even exclusively, whole plant foods can promote health, selectively treat and reverse disease, and confer comparable benefit to the planet.